zyy890316/CS-Notes/SystemDesign.md

 ** Access Token: access_token=

 # System Design Steps
+## Questions to ask:
+* What are the most important features for the product? ?
+* How many users does the product have?
+* How fast does the company anticipate to scale up?
+What are the anticipated scales in 3 months, 6 months, and a year?
+* What is the company’s technology stack?
+What existing services you might leverage to simplify the design?
 0. General Requirements Clarification:
   * User: Who/How the system will be used?
   * Scale(read and write): how many read/write, TPS, traffic spike